Updated April 12, 2025

-IoT (Internet of Things) devices have become a significant part of the technology ecosystem for many types of businesses.
+IoT (Internet of Things) devices have become a significant part of the technology ecosystem for many businesses.
 IoT provides organizations with the ability to collect data.
 The most common uses include connected medical devices to monitor people or assets like equipment or sensors in the field.
 As a result of this increase, they have also become a favorite target of hackers.
-Protecting these components from risk is a multi-layered approach, and embedded penetration testing is one element of this.
+Protecting these components from risk is a multi-layered approach, and embedded penetration testing is one element.

 As the adoption of IoT devices grows, those who use them must focus on embedded systems security.
-While most already use some type of pen test, a specific strategy for securing IoT is crucial.
+While most already use some pen tests, a specific strategy for securing IoT is crucial.

 What Is Embedded Penetration Testing?